kislerdm/nlp_pos_demo/README.md

 ### Problem

-Despite the fact that the PoS problem may be not of a great usefulness per se, PoS tagging is of a certain importance as an input for text classification (e.g. for sentiment, or styling analysis and syntactic parsing), or as a benchmark for algorithms performance.
+Despite the fact that the PoS problem may be not of a great usefulness per se, PoS tagging is of a definite importance as an input for text classification (e.g. for sentiment, or styling analysis and syntactic parsing), or as a benchmark for algorithms performance.

 We all learned PoS tagging in school where we mostly used rule-based method to classify a given word.
 This method was quite accurate when applying to a stand-alone word, it was however often failing in case of a rarely spoken, or foreign language origin word.
 The rules weren't often working when a word was put into a sentence, the words sequence/context was becoming important in such case.
 In some rare cases, i.e. idiomatic expressions, even words sequence analysis didn't work.